ApolloBrainiac/selenium_airbnb_exercise/README.md

 Exercise for Selenium Webdriver Course

 ## Details
-This is a simple Selenium test writting using Python3.
+This is a simple Selenium test written using Python3.

 ### Project Instructions
 The automation code should produce the following steps: